The Sivananda Teachers' Training Course (TTC)

 Changes in the programme may occur from time to time.
 One day a week is given for personal activities and study.
 On this day students are required to attend morning and evening satsangs as well as to complete their Karma Yoga.

-Nutritious and delicious vegetarian food will be served twice daily.
+Nutritious and delicious vegetarian food will be served twice daily in the annex of Saint Mary's Church just a short walk away.
 Please note that the meals offered are lacto-vegetarian.
 We cannot cater to special dietetic needs during the course.

 - The Complete Illustrated Book of Yoga by Swami Vishnudevananda, Three Rivers Press